liip/directus-utilities/README.md

 ### `exportPublicPermissions`

-Exports public permissions for all available user-defined collections to a JSON file.
+Exports public permissions to a JSON file.

 #### Params